pratikkumar399/SubscriptionApp/README.md

   - Exploring possibilities to integrate additional payment gateways for enhanced user flexibility.
   - Considering the implementation of personalized subscription recommendations based on user preferences.

-Remember to quantify your accomplishments where possible, showcase the skills you've utilized, and emphasize the impact your project had on user engagement, retention, and revenue.
-Tailor the bullet points to reflect your own unique contributions and the specific challenges you overcame during the project.